mozilla-services/autograph/README.md

 Request a signature on a hash.
 The hash is provided as a base64 encoded bytes array, and is not manipulated at all by autograph before signing.

+This endpoint always returns a `content-signature` with every response.

 example:
 ```bash